mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

   In addition to the distributions available in the `Distributions` package, Mimi provides:

-  * `EmpiricalDistribution`, which takes a vector of values and (optional) probabilities and produces samples from these values using the given probabilities, if provide, or equal probability otherwise.
+  * `EmpiricalDistribution`, which takes a vector of values and (optional) vector of probabilities and produces samples from these values using the given probabilities, if provided, or equal probability otherwise.

   * `SampleStore{T}`, which stores a vector of samples that are produced in order by the `rand` function.
 This allows the user to to store a predefined set of values (useful for regression testing) and it is used by the LHS method, which draws all required samples at once at equal probability intervals and then shuffles the values.
 It is also used when rank correlations are specified, since this requires re-ordering draws from random variables.